shai-baranes/MISC/README.md

  - curl "https://api.cryptowat.ch/markets/kraken/btceur/price"  (get status/response on web API)
  - python -m notebook (open python notebook from the local repository)
  - [Windows key+R] -> type: "control access.cpl" (you'll get quick access to change mouse behavior, e.g. activation upon mouse hovering)
+ - [F7] keyboard key (like unix history, get the list of user prompts to the console - and you can toggle between prompts using the arrows)

 ## pip/venv related (new to me; note that UV does it better!):